Archives

 Hillston, Anglican Farm School, Stoneville was the new name given to the Anglican Farm School, Stoneville in 1962.
 It was an ‘open’ reformatory for adolescent boys.
 It was run by a combined government-Anglican committee called the Committee of Anglican Diocesan Council and Child Welfare Department.
 In 1969 Hillston, Anglican Farm School, Stoneville became the government-run…

-The Anglican Farm School, Stoneville was established by the government and opened on 12 August 1955 as an ‘open’ reformatory for adolescent boys.
-It was run by a combined government-Anglican committee with the management of the Home vested with the church until April 1960.
-At this time the Anglican Homes Board requested to be relieved…
+This ‘open’ reformatory for adolescent boys was established by the government, and opened on 12 August 1955.
+It was run by a combined government-Anglican committee and managed by the church until April 1960.
+At this time the Anglican Homes Board requested to be relieved of responsibility to the Home, and the Anglican Diocese of Perth…

 Mercy Hospital was renamed in 1997 to commemorate the 150th Anniversary of the arrival of the Sisters of Mercy in Western Australia.
 Previously the Hospital had been called the St Anne’s Mercy Hospital.
 In 2014 St John of God Health Care purchased the hospital and it became the St John of God Mount Lawley Hospital.